Klacken-1-17/klackbergsgarden/README.md

 - JavaScript
 - Bootstrap front-end framework

+## Season Configuration

+The website supports seasonal content through a season parameter in `_config.yml`.
+This allows for different images to be displayed based on the season:

+- Set `season: winter` for winter-themed images
+- Set `season: summer` for summer-themed images

+Images should be organized in the following structure:

+images/
+├── winter/
+│ └── [image files]
+└── summer/
+  └── [image files]
 ## Deploying

 This site is deployed on GitHub Pages.
 Any changes pushed to the `main` branch will be automatically published.